What is abdominal aortic aneurysm?

 The management of small aneurysms, less than 5cm from side-to-side, is usually by regular ultrasound scan observation.
 When the size of an AAA goes over the 5cm mark, the risk of rupture starts to increase and at that stage discussion about treatment will begin.

-There are two types of aneurysm treatment.
+There are two types of aortic aneurysm treatment.
 In younger and fitter patients, open surgical repair will be recommended.
 This is the best treatment for this group of patients who have many years of life ahead of them.

 For older, less fit patients, an aneurysm stent, also called endovascular aortic aneurysm repair (EVAR), is often the best treatment, as long as the shape of the aneurysm is suitable.
 This is a minimally invasive procedure, with quicker recovery.
 Afterwards, however, the aneurysm will need close ultrasound scan monitoring.